pluwum/shopping-list-api/README.md

 This project is part of a submission for week two of Andela BootCamp UG CH3 2017.
 All the features available are developed as specified by the assignment
 # Installation
+1. Install postgresql.
+Click [here](https://labkey.org/Documentation/wiki-page.view?name=installPostgreSQLWindows) for installtion instructions

+2. Create the databases
+  - `psql -c 'create database test_db;' -U postgres`
+  - `psql -c 'create database shoppinglist;' -U postgres`

-1. Setup a virtual environment
+3. Setup a virtual environment

-2. Install the required packages pip -r install requirements.txt
+4. Install the required packages pip -r install requirements.txt

-3. Setup the DB using the manage.py script
+5. Setup the DB using the manage.py script

     `python manage.py db init`